PostHog vs Mixpanel: Self-Hosted Analytics or SaaS Insights?

 |---|---|---|

-| Product analytics | Event analytics, funnels, retention, trends — growing in maturity | Mature platform: funnels, cohorts, flows, impact analysis — market leader |
+| Product analytics | Event analytics, funnels, retention, trends (growing in maturity) | Mature platform: funnels, cohorts, flows, impact analysis.
+Market leader |

-| Session recording | Built-in session recording — no extra tool needed | No session recording — requires separate tool like Hotjar or FullStory |
+| Session recording | Built-in session recording, no extra tool needed | No session recording; requires separate tool like Hotjar or FullStory |

-| Feature flags | Built-in feature flags with multivariate testing and rollouts | No feature flags — requires separate tool like LaunchDarkly |
+| Feature flags | Built-in feature flags with multivariate testing and rollouts | No feature flags; requires separate tool like LaunchDarkly |

-| Self-hosting | Fully self-hostable via Docker/Kubernetes — data on your own infra | Managed SaaS only — no self-hosting option |
+| Self-hosting | Fully self-hostable via Docker/Kubernetes with data on your own infra | Managed SaaS only without self-hosting option |

-| Data warehouse | Built-in data warehouse on ClickHouse for custom queries | Data export to BigQuery/Snowflake — no own warehouse |
+| Data warehouse | Built-in data warehouse on ClickHouse for custom queries | Data export to BigQuery/Snowflake, no own warehouse |

 | Pricing | Generous free plan: 1M events/month, self-hosted completely free | Free up to 20M events/month, then usage-based pricing |